EagerAI/kerastuneR/cran-comments.md

-This is a first submission of 0.1.0.1 version of kerastuneR.
+This is a first submission of 'kerastuneR' 0.1.0.1

 ## Test environments